 So, should you race out to the store and buy a bag of Lakanto sweetener?
 Well, we like that this product is totally natural and free of GMOs.
 It’s also nice to see that it contains no calories.
 On the other hand, we have some reservations about this sugar substitute because some people have complained about the unpleasant taste.
 Also, we’re concerned about the mild side effects that some users have reported.

 If your goal is to lose some unwanted pounds, then we encourage you to find a product that contains clinically tested ingredients for weight-loss, does not have an unpleasant taste and is backed by numerous positive user comments.

-The makers of Burn TS are so positive about their product they’re offering a 2-Week Sample, which is uncommon.
+The makers of Noom are so positive about their product they’re offering a 14-day trial, which is uncommon.